nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.0.16] 2021-04-12
+This version integrates the regridding functionality.
+Users can set regridding parameters in the url query for the harmony api.
+They are outputCrs, scaleSize(xres/yres in output coordinates), scaleExtent(xmin,ymin,xmax,ymax) in output coordinates, and width/height (columnes/rows) of output file.
+You are not allow to use scaleSize and width/height in the same time.

 [version 1.0.15] 2021-04-09
 This version extends the collection of datasets that gdal-subsetter can process.The new datasets are: ALOS_PALSAR_Level2.2, ALOS_PALSAR_RTC_HIGH_RES, and ALOS_PALSAR_RTC_LOW_RES.